ycpcs/cs320-spring2022/labs/lab01.md

 Save your HTML and CSS files to a zip file named **CS320_Lab01.zip**.

 Upload the saved zip file to the Marmoset server as **lab01**.
-The server URL is
+The Marmoset server URL is:

 > [https://cs.ycp.edu/marmoset/](https://cs.ycp.edu/marmoset/)